Trombone: Classical period

-Christoph Willibald Gluck was the first major composer to use the trombone in an opera overture, Alceste (1767), but he also used it in operas such as Orfeo ed Euridice, Iphigénie en Tauride (1779) and Echo et Narcisse.
+The construction of the trombone did not change very much between the Baroque and Classical period, but the bell became slightly more flared.
+Christoph Willibald Gluck was the first major composer to use the trombone in an opera overture, in the opera Alceste (1767).
+He also used it in the operas Orfeo ed Euridice, Iphigénie en Tauride (1779), and Echo et Narcisse.